Take a Culinary Road Trip This Fall

 Monterey Bay Seaweeds (Moss Landing)

-A husband and wife team that included a seaweed biologist/professor and chef/restauranteur founded Monterey Bay Seaweeds to bring sustainably farmed seaweeds to restaurants, retailers and seaweed fans.
-Shop the online store to choose from different kinds of seaweed available for sale, and learn more about where to try the seaweed locally in dishes or even cocktails.
+A husband and wife team that included a seaweed biologist/professor and chef/restaurateur founded Monterey Bay Seaweeds to bring sustainably farmed seaweeds to restaurants, retailers and seaweed fans.
+Explore the online store to discover a variety of seaweeds available for purchase, and discover where to try them locally in dishes or cocktails.

 Seafood Markets (Monterey County)